A factorisation theory for generalised power series and omnific integers: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank the Mathematisches Forschungsinstitut Oberwolfach for the support during the mini-workshop ``Surreal Numbers, Surreal Analysis, Hahn Fields and Derivations'' in 2016, and to express their gratitude to both organisers and participants for the opportunity to discuss and present a preliminary version of the results in this paper \cite{Berarducci2016}.
+The authors thank the anonymous referees for the several comments that guided thorough revisions of this paper.
+The authors would also like to thank the \foreignlanguage{german}{Mathematisches Forschungsinstitut Oberwolfach} for the support during the mini-workshop ``Surreal Numbers, Surreal Analysis, Hahn Fields and Derivations'' in 2016, and to express their gratitude to both organisers and participants for the opportunity to discuss and present a preliminary version of the results in this paper \cite{BEK2016}.
+Both authors gratefully acknowledge the support of the project FIRB2010 ``New advances in the Model theory of exponentiation'' RBFR10V792, of which the first author was the principal investigator.
+S.I.\ was partially supported by the PRIN 2017 ``Mathematical logic: models, sets, computability'' 2017NWTM8R and by INdAM-GNSAGA\@.
+V.M.\ was partially supported by the ERC AdG ``Diophantine Problems'' 267273 and the EPSRC grant EP/T018461/1.